-In order to understand the problem better, we note that one may use the Gromeka-Lamb form of the Euler equations~\eqref{intro_euler} to show that the identities \eqnb \eqne must hold on $\p \Omega$, where $\nabla_{\p \Omega}$, $\mathrm{curl}_{\p \Omega }$ denote appropriate tangential derivatives on $\p \Omega$, and $v^\mathsf{n} \coloneqq v\cdot \mathsf{n}$, $v^\mathsf{t} \coloneqq v - v^\mathsf{n} \mathsf{n}$ denote the normal and tangential components, respectively, of a vector field $v$, and $v^\perp\coloneqq \mathsf{n} \times v$; see~\cite[Proposition~3.1]{GKM2} for details.
-Following observations in \cite{GKM2}, we note that \eqref{p_system} and \eqref{cc} appear to define, roughly speaking, \eqnb \text{two relations among four quantities }\omega, \nabla_{\p \Omega}p, u^\mathsf{n} , u^\mathsf{t}, \eqne which suggests that, in order to obtain any local well-posedness of \eqref{intro_euler} one must find, independently, a way of determining two of these, so that \eqref{p_system} and \eqref{cc} can determine the remaining two.
-This is related to the fact that, on the ``inflow portion'' of $\p \Omega$ the incoming vorticity $\omega$ must lie in the range of $\mathrm{curl}$ and that $\mathrm{div}\,\omega$ must remain conserved (see \cite[(1.6)]{GKM2}).
+To understand the problem better, we note that one may use the Gromeka-Lamb form of the Euler equations~\eqref{intro_euler} to show that the identities \eqnb \eqne must hold on $\p \Omega$, where $\nabla_{\p \Omega}$, $\mathrm{curl}_{\p \Omega }$ denote appropriate tangential derivatives on $\p \Omega$, and $v^\mathsf{n} \coloneqq v\cdot \mathsf{n}$, $v^\mathsf{t} \coloneqq v - v^\mathsf{n} \mathsf{n}$ denote the normal and tangential components, respectively, of a vector field $v$, and $v^\perp\coloneqq \mathsf{n} \times v$; see~\cite[Proposition~3.1]{GKM2} for details.
+Following observations in \cite{GKM2}, we note that \eqref{p_system} and \eqref{cc} appear to give, roughly speaking, \eqnb \text{two relations among four quantities }\omega, \nabla_{\p \Omega}p, u^\mathsf{n} , u^\mathsf{t}, \eqne which suggests that, in order to obtain any local well-posedness of \eqref{intro_euler} one must find, independently, a way of determining two relations, so that \eqref{p_system} and \eqref{cc} provide the remaining two.
+This is related to the fact that, on the ``inflow portion'' of $\p \Omega$, the incoming vorticity $\omega$ must lie in the range of $\mathrm{curl}$ and that $\mathrm{div}\,\omega$ must remain conserved (see \cite[(1.6)]{GKM2}).
 One way of dealing with this issue is to impose an additional boundary condition on the entire velocity field $u$ on the inflow portion $\p \Omega_{\rm in}$ of the boundary~$\p \Omega$.
-Such problem was considered by \cite[Theorem~1.2]{GKM2}, who proved local well-posedness in $C^{N+1,\alpha}$ ($\alpha \in (0,1)$) in the case of unsteady $\ou$, provided a certain compatibility condition, concerned with the $N$-th and ($N+1$)-st time derivatives, holds on $\p \Omega_{\rm in}$ at~$t=0$.
+This problem was considered by \cite[Theorem~1.2]{GKM2}, who proved the local well-posedness in $C^{N+1,\alpha}$ ($\alpha \in (0,1)$) in the case of unsteady $\ou$, provided a certain compatibility condition, involving the $N$-th and ($N+1$)-st time derivatives, holds on $\p \Omega_{\rm in}$ at~$t=0$.